junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Thank you, that's all I need," Metatron shows up with a flapping sound of wings, holding out a small glass vial, absorbing Cas's flying grace from the mid-air.

 Cas doesn't even have strength to pick up a blade by now, let alone throwing it at him or stabbing.
+He watches the last thread of his grace flying into Metatron's vial, closed with a click, and there is nothing he can do when he's still holding onto Dean.

 When Metatron disappears one more time, Cas realizes there's no more force pushing Dean into the water.
 He pulls Dean out of water, and both of them fall to the ground next to the basin, dripping water from hair to shoulder.